LuidjyAubel/LuidjyAubel/README.md

 - 👋 Hi, I’m @LuidjyAubel
 - 👀 I’m interested by the Hardware and Java
-- 🌱 I’m currently learning Jquery
+- 🌱 I’m currently learning Jquery, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can send me an email at luidjy.aubel@gmail.com